-The Board of Directors has four standing committees, the members of which have been elected by the board: the Audit Committee; the Compensation Committee; the Licensing and Acquisition Committee; and the Nominating and Corporate Governance Committee.
-Each committee is composed entirely of independent directors and the chairman and members of each committee are appointed annually by the board.
-Each committee is authorized to retain its own outside counsel and other advisors as it desires, subject to, for the Compensation Committee, Licensing and Acquisition Committee and Nominating and Corporate Governance Committee a \$100,000 annual limitation on fees and expenses for such counsel and advisors without the full board's prior consent.
+During our fiscal year ended May 31, 2014, our Board of Directors had four standing committees, the members of which have been elected by the board: the Audit Committee; the Compensation Committee; the Licensing and Acquisition Committee; and the Nominating and Corporate Governance Committee.
+The Licensing and Acquisition Committee was dissolved in April 2014.
+Each committee is composed entirely of independent directors and the chairman and members of each committee are appointed annually by the Board.
+Each committee is authorized to retain its own outside counsel and other advisors as it desires, subject to, for the Nominating and Corporate Governance Committee a \$100,000 annual limitation on fees and expenses for such counsel and advisors without the full Board's prior consent.